MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 > * Use IF..THEN statements to create dependent objects
 > * Log script progress to a local TXT file

 This sample script has been tested in [Azure Cloud Shell](/azure/cloud-shell/overview) in both Bash and PowerShell environments.
-This script has also been tested successfully in [PowerShell 7](/powershell/scripting/overview) and [Windows Subsystem for Linux](/windows/wsl/about) (WSL) with an Ubunto2204 image using [Windows Terminal](/windows/terminal/).
+This script has also been tested successfully in [PowerShell 7](/powershell/scripting/overview) and [Windows Subsystem for Linux](/windows/wsl/about) (WSL) with Ubuntu 22.04.3 LTS using [Windows Terminal](/windows/terminal/).

 ## Prepare your environment